thejaustin/termux-ai-app/README.md

-# Termux AI - Enhanced Terminal with Claude Integration
+# Termux AI - Enhanced Terminal with Claude & Gemini Integration

-A fork of the official Termux app that integrates AI capabilities directly into the terminal experience, inspired by Warp AI but built specifically for Android and Claude integration.
+A fork of the official Termux app that integrates AI capabilities directly into the terminal experience, inspired by Warp AI but built specifically for Android with support for multiple AI providers.

 ## 🚀 Features

 ### 🧠 Native AI Integration
+- **Multi-Provider Support** - Choose between **Claude (Anthropic)** and **Gemini (Google)**
 - **Real-time Command Assistance** - AI suggestions as you type
 - **Intelligent Error Handling** - Automatic error analysis and solutions
 - **Context-Aware Help** - Smart assistance based on current project and environment